 Only 50 adjustments under this category are allowed per year.
-You may wish to consider applying under another immigrant category, if possible, due to this category's numerical limitation.
-Indochinese Parole Adjustment Act of 2000 [subheader] You may apply to adjust status if you are a national of Vietnam, Cambodia, or Laos who was inspected and paroled into the United States before October 1, 1997 from Vietnam under the Orderly Departure Program (ODP), a refugee camp in East Asia, or a displaced person camp administered by the United Nations High Commissioner for Refugees (UNHCR) in Thailand.
-Derivative applicants are not allowed in this category.
-Evidence of Financial Support If you are filing Form I-485 under the Indochinese Parole Adjustment Act, you do not need to submit evidence of financial support.
-Additional Evidence Requirements You must submit evidence showing you meet certain requirements specific to this immigrant category.
-Therefore, in addition to the evidence listed in the What Evidence Must You Submit with Form I- 485 section, you must also submit: 1.
-Evidence of Vietnamese, Cambodian, or Laotian citizenship or nationality; and 2.
-Evidence of physical presence in the United States before and on October 1, 1997.
-New [Page 36] Additional Categories [header] Diversity Visa Program [subheader] Certain foreign nationals who were selected in the Diversity Visa (DV) lottery ("selectee") for the current fiscal year may apply for adjustment of status.
-Your selection letter, provided by DOS, confirms that you qualify to apply for adjustment under this category.
+You may wish to consider applying under another immigrant category, if possible, due to this category's numerica l limitation.
+Indochin 2000 [sub ese Parole Adjustment Act of bheader] national o who was United St Vietnam Program Asia, or a administer apply to adjust status if you are a of Vietnam, Cambodia, or Laos inspected and paroled into the ates before October 1, 1997 from under the Orderly Departure (ODP), a refugee camp in East displaced person camp red by the United Nations High ioner for Refugees (UNHCR) in Derivativ this categ e applicants are not allowed in ory.
+Evidence of Financial Support Indochine filing Form I-485 under the ese Parole Adjustment Act, you do to submit evidence of financial Addition al Evidence Requirements meet cert immigram to the evi Evidence submit evidence showing you ain requirements specific to this t category.
+Therefore, in addition dence listed in the What Must You Submit with Form I- on, you must also submit: nce of Vietnamese, Cambodian, or itizenship or nationality; and nce of physical presence in the ates before and on October 1, New [Page 36] Addition al Categories [header] Diversity Visa Program [subheader] in the Div ("selected apply for selection that you of preign nationals who were selected versity Visa (DV) lottery ") for the current fiscal year may adjustment of status.
+Your letter, provided by DOS, confirms jualify to apply for adjustment a category.

-You may file Form I-485 only when a visa is immediately available.
-For information on visa availability for DV applicants, visit the USCIS Web site at www.uscis.gov/green-card/other-ways-get-green-card/green-card-through-diversity-immigrant-visa-program.
+[Page 37] You may file Form I-485 only when a visa is immediately available.
+For information on visa availability for DV applicants, visit the USCIS Web site at www.uscis.gov/green-card/other-ways- get-green-card/green-card-through- diversity-immigration-visa- program/green-card-through-diversity- immigrant-visa-program.
 You and your dependents may only receive a DV through the end of the specific fiscal year for which you were selected.
 USCIS cannot approve any DV adjustment application after September 30 of the relevant fiscal year.
 Beginning October 1, USCIS must deny any DV adjustment application that remains pending from the prior fiscal year.
 USCIS cannot guarantee that it will be able to adjudicate your application before the end of a fiscal year.
 Therefore, you are encouraged to file as soon as you are eligible.

-If you are filing Form I-485 as a DV applicant, you do not need to submit evidence of financial support.

-As a DV applicant, you must submit evidence showing you meet certain requirements specific to this immigrant category.
-Therefore, in addition to the evidence listed in the What Evidence Must You Submit with Form I-485 section, principal and derivative applicants must also submit:

-- 1. Evidence of the principal applicant's selection in the DV lottery; and - 2.
+Evidence of Financial Support If you are filing Form I-485 as a DV applicant, you do not need to submit evidence of financial support.
+Additional Evidence Requirements As a DV applicant, you must submit evidence showing you meet certain requirements specific to this immigrant category.
+Therefore, in addition to the evidence listed in the What Evidence Must You Submit with Form I-485 section, principal and derivative applicants must also submit: 1.
+Evidence of the principal applicant's selection in the DV lottery; and 2.
 Evidence that any derivative applicants were originally included in the DV lottery entry (if applicable).
 In addition, principal applicants must also submit evidence of the required education or work experience to qualify for adjustment as a DV applicant.